Connectedness

 Looking Ahead: Toward Manifolds

 Connectedness and path-connectedness are essential for manifold theory.
-A manifold is typically defined as a connected space that locally looks like \(\mathbb{R}^n\) paths on manifolds become curves, and the study of shortest paths leads to geodesics—central to differential geometry and modern ML methods like manifold learning.
+A manifold is typically defined as a space that locally looks like \(\mathbb{R}^n\) (together with Hausdorff and second-countability conditions).
+Most manifolds in analysis and geometry are studied one connected component at a time, so connectedness plays a structural role: many theorems assume the manifold is connected to avoid component-wise bookkeeping.
+On manifolds, paths become smooth curves, and the study of shortest paths leads to geodesics — central to differential geometry and modern ML methods like manifold learning.